 As you consider rehab for either yourself or a loved one, the inevitable question will arise: Can you lose your job for going to rehab?
 It’s a valid question, especially during such a stressful time.
-Ensuring that one does not lose their job can be a key concern to many who are considering the life-altering process of rehab.
+Ensuring that one does not get fired for going to rehab can be a key concern to many who are considering the life-altering process of rehab.
 After all, you can’t put a price on health and mental well being.

 Fortunately, several key protections are in place to protect those looking to recover from addiction.
 Join us in exploring these options as we dive deeper into how attending rehab can affect your work life.